CodiumTeam/legacy-training-python/gilded-rose-golden-master/README.md

-# Gilded Rose characterization testing
+# Gilded Rose Golden master

 ## Description:
 This kata has a legacy code to practice writing a Golden Master piece.